Themekraft/wc4bp/readme.txt

 8. Profile Address Details

 == Changelog ==

+= 3.0.3 29.03.2017 =
+* Cleaning the code, checking the php 5.3 compatibility
+* Adding php and WordPress check minimum version.
+Cleaning the code and refactoring.
+* Refactoring the code.
+Integrating EDD with freemius.

 = 3.0.2 24.03.2017 =
 * Fixing the disable my account tabs in the free version.